Eppo-exp/eppo-docs/docs/experiment-analysis/diagnostics.md

 This issue is most often driven by the non-random assignment of users into variations within the experiment.
 Consult with your engineering team to diagnose potential issues with your randomization tool.

 :::info
 The pre-experiment data diagnostic is only run when CUPED is enabled.
-This setting can be changed in the Admin panel across all experiments, or on a per-experiment basis in the Configure tab under Statistal Analysis Plan
+This setting can be changed in the Admin panel across all experiments, or on a per-experiment basis in the Configure tab under Statistical Analysis Plan.
 :::